Sarstún Medical Missions

 Healthy, Worm-Free Kids

-After receiving deworming medications on a regular basis through our Adiós Lombrices program and regular mission trips, the children in Sarstún are growing and will be much taller than their parents.
+After receiving deworming medications on a regular basis through our Adiós Lombrices program and regular medical mission trips, the children in Sarstún are growing and will be much taller than their parents.
 Here, 6-year-old Andy Castro opens his mouth to show his teacher that he has taken his dose of Albendazole.

 Good Dental Care Supports Overall Health

-When the first Refuge International team arrived in 2003, a majority of the Sarstún community was suffering severe health effects from dirty water systems.
+When the first Refuge International medical mission team arrived in 2003, a majority of the Sarstún community was suffering severe health effects from dirty water systems.
 Many residents died each year, unable to receive medical care at times when it was needed most.

 We knew the first step to improving health in Sarstún began with improving the quality of the drinking water.
 Refuge International teams have drilled six water wells and provided numerous water filtration systems where wells were not feasible.
 Now, the community has regular access to clean, drinkable water and are healthier as a result.